branki/website/content/en/docs/v3.3/installing-on-linux/introduction/air-gapped-installation.md

        - master
        worker:
        - node1
-       # If you want to use KubeKey to automatically deploy the image registry, set this value.
+       # If you want to use KubePOP to automatically deploy the image registry, set this value.
 You are advised to separately deploy the registry and the cluster.
        registry:
        - node1
      controlPlaneEndpoint: